OVGA Design Review

 Preparation required

-We estimate the project team should expect to spend no more than a day to prepare for a VDRP session.
+We estimate the project team should expect to spend no more than a day to prepare for the design review session.
 The drawings to be reviewed should come from work being produced by the design team as part of their process.
+The electronic presentation should be a combination of context analysis, key architectural drawings and visualisations.

 Timing